alxhslm/alxhslm.github.io/content/posts/latex/index.md

   ./texlive
 ```

-where the `texlive.profile` file is used to configure what will be installed.
+which can then be called within your `Dockerfile`.
+The `texlive.profile` file is used to configure what will be installed.
 Here is my version which only installs the default LaTeX packages, and no documentation or source code:

 ```bash
 selected_scheme scheme-infraonly